Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC

 where

-This expression is in a good agreement with the structure of the formula (5) of \cite{ArSa}.
-We can see that in the formula (\ref{xs-LL-q}) the differential partonic Born cross section with ``shifted'' variables [$t=t(\eta)$, $u_1 =u(\eta)/\eta$, see formulas (\ref{tu-LL})] is factorized:
+This expression is in good agreement with the structure of formula (5) in \cite{ArSa}.
+It can be observed that, in formula (\ref{xs-LL-q}), the differential partonic Born cross section with ``shifted'' variables -- specifically, $t=t(\eta)$, $u_1 =u(\eta)/\eta$ (see formulas (\ref{tu-LL}) -- is factorized: